fastoch/My-Zettlr-Notes/SharePoint/Full_Course.md

 It can be seen as an intranet for your company.
 It's usually used to share news, reports, status, and other info in a visually compelling format.

+### Deleting a site

+You must be one of the site owners to do that.
+Regular members can't delete a site.
+Click the gear icon at the top right and select "site information", then click on "delete site".

 ## Using Quick Launch

 ## Accessing Site Contents